Daniel-KM/Omeka-S-module-Cartography/README.md

 Note: the key provided here for access to IGN services must be used for test purpose only.
 In production, you must register to get a [free ign key].

+#### Describe still images

+A similar js can be added for images to describe, but is not managed directly by the module.

 Warning